wschloss/OpenGL_GuildWars/README.txt

                 holding and dragging the left mouse button.
                 -> CTRL + click and drag left button zooms the camera.
         First Person:
-                Selecting this option will show an additional menu of each hero that can be selected.
+                Selecting this option will show an additional menu of witch will allow the user to toggle on a picture in picture display of that characters first person view or each selecting a hero for the large display.
 Clicking on a hero name will update the camera to an first person model and set that hero to become its focus.
         Free Cam:
                 This Selection will allow you to fly freely in the would by setting the camera model to a free cam implementation.